radiant-rstats/docker/install/rsm-msba-macos-m1.md

 - [Trouble shooting](#trouble-shooting)
 - [Optional](#optional)

-## Installing the RSM-JUPYTER computing environment on macOS M1
+## Installing the RSM-MSBA-ARM computing environment on macOS M1

-Please follow the instructions below to install the rsm-jupyter computing environment.
+Please follow the instructions below to install the rsm-msba-arm computing environment.
 It has R, Radiant, Python, Jupyter Lab, Postgres, Spark and various required packages pre-installed.
 The computing environment will be consistent across all students and faculty, easy to update, and also easy to remove if desired (i.e., there will *not* be dozens of pieces of software littered all over your computer).

 **Step 1**: Install docker from the link below and make sure it is running.
 You will know it is running if you see the icon below at the top-right of your screen.
 If the containers in the image are moving up and down docker hasn't finished starting up yet.